CodeMaster001/Rapid-SPN/README.md

 University of Georgia </br>
 Department of Computer Science </br>

-Special Thanks to European Community for helping in the research For RP-Tree community codebase which we have taken from their website, we have cited them in the paper for the same.
+Special Thanks to European Community for helping in the research.
+For RP-Tree community codebase which we have taken from their website, we have cited them in the paper for the same.